bobbyiliev/101-linux-commands-ebook/ebook/en/content/007-the-touch-command.md

 # The `touch` Command.

-Using `touch` Command A FILE argument that does not exist is created empty, unless -c or -h is supplied.
+Using the `touch` command with a file name as an argument, the file will be created unless -c or -h is supplied.
+If the file already exists, its modification time will be changed.

 ---
 ### Examples
-1. To make a new text file use the following command, and if it does not already exist a new file will be created or overwritten otherwise.
+1. To make a new text file use the following command, if it does not already exist a new file will be created.
+Otherwise it will be overwritten.

 ```
 touch file.txt
 ```
-2. Touch command to create multiple files: Touch command can be used to create the multiple numbers of files at the same time.
-These files would be empty while creation.
+2. You can use the touch command to create multiple files.
+These files will be empty after creation.

 ```
 touch File1_name File2_name File3_name
 ```

 ---

 #### **A  FILE  argument string of - is handled specially and causes touch to change the times of the file associated with standard output.**